 - Pepsi vs. Coke

 Have you ever heard someone tirelessly fight for a brand?
-According to CMO, “Awareness and relevance can make brands strong and big, but it’s the emotional seduction that makes brands great”.
+According to CMO, “awareness and relevance can make brands strong and big, but it’s the emotional seduction that makes brands great”.

-The message is inclusive and inspiring.
-Precisely what an up and coming soccer player would want to hear.
+The message is inclusive and inspiring, precisely what an up-and-coming soccer player would want to hear.

-Key takeaway: Inspiration-driven branding is effective because it allows the audience to share accomplishments, goals, talents, and perseverance with those who promote the brand.
+Key takeaway: Inspiration-driven branding is effective because it allows the audience to share accomplishments, goals, talents and perseverance with those who promote the brand.

 Patagonia is an example of a brand that has dedicated its existence to social causes and cause-based marketing.
 Since 1985, Patagonia has pledged 1% of all annual sales to the preservation of the natural environment.
 Among other examples, Patagonia helped create a national park and touts fair-trade certified wages for its supply chain workers.
 The consumer can feel good about spending money with the brand because the proceeds go to a good cause.

 Patagonia's dedication to the environment is a key tool for the company.
 Last year, Patagonia released their first commercial in over 44 years, and the ad wasn’t even about selling their clothing.
-Rather, the company focused the entire minute-long segment on the importance of protecting our public lands.
+Instead, the company focused the entire minute-long segment on the importance of protecting our public lands.

-In 2007, creative agency, Carmichael Lynch, was tasked with creating emotionally-charged advertisements for Subaru.
-In a seemingly bold move, the agency selected to run its first set of ads during the Puppy Bowl over the Super Bowl to present their message to a new audience.
+Subaru is one of the best brands to capture love in their branding.
+In 2007, creative agency Carmichael Lynch was tasked with creating emotionally-charged ads for Subaru.
+In a seemingly bold move, the agency chose to run its first set of ads during the Puppy Bowl over the Super Bowl to present their message to a new audience.

 That campaign, which is relatively known now, is the “Love, it’s what makes a Subaru, a Subaru” campaign.
+The campaign still continues.

 One of the most recent examples of the Love campaign is the “Welcome to the Pack” commercial where a dog is reluctant to accept his owner's new companion in the family.
 But, once the dog, Butch, sees the love his owner and new suitor share, he warms up to the new boyfriend.
-The final scene shows Butch resting his head on the new boyfriend’s leg for the first time, as the voice-over says, “You can never have too many faithful companions, that’s why I got a Subaru Crosstrek”.
+The final scene shows Butch resting his head on the new boyfriend’s leg for the first time, as the voice-over says: “You can never have too many faithful companions, that’s why I got a Subaru Crosstrek”.